taverntesting/taverntesting.github.io/index.md

 $ tavern-ci --in-file minimal_test.tavern.yaml
 ```

-...and you're off!
-To see how it works in more detail take a look at the [examples page](/examples) or check out the [full documentation](/documentation).

 ## Why not Postman, Insomnia or pyresttest etc?

 Tavern is a focused tool which does one thing well: automated testing of RESTful APIs.